startling/partly/readme.markdown

 * `partly make --first-partition fs.img` to automagically tailor an MBR for a filesystem image.
 * Support for GUID partition tables.
-* Add support for viewing the DOS-style timestamp and disk signatures in the command-line tool.

 [partition-types]: http://www.win.tue.nl/~aeb/partitions/partition_types-1.html